twrchtrwyth/pelican/content/linux_guide.md

 ### fzf

 Alternatively, install the fuzzy finder `fzf` from your distro's repositories and reap all of its wonderful benefits.
-With some simple configuration this also lets you search through your command history, which is hugely helpful.
+With some simple configuration this also lets you search through your command history.

 ---